Mount Victoria (Auckland)

-Takarunga / Mount Victoria the highest volcano on Auckland's North Shore, rising to 66 m.
+Mount Victoria, officially Takarunga / Mount Victoria, is the highest volcano on Auckland's North Shore, rising to 66 metres in elevation.
 Its age is currently unknown.
 Its lava flows now line much of Devonport's waterfront.
-Takarunga was the location of an important pā used by Tāmaki Māori peoples.
+Mount Victoria was the location of an important pā used by Tāmaki Māori peoples.
 In the late 19th century, a gun fort was built on top of the hill, in order to defend the city of Auckland.
 As a designated tūpuna maunga, the mountain has been governed by the Tūpuna Maunga Authority, along with thirteen other cones throughout Auckland, since 2014.

 Geography

 The hill provides panoramic views of Auckland's Waitematā Harbour and the inner Hauraki Gulf.
 Over the years the peak and upper slopes have housed a signal station for shipping, artillery emplacements, farmland, and various concrete army bunkers, some from as early as the 1870s.
 One bunker now serves as the venue for the Devonport Folk Music Club.

-The slopes of Takarunga / Mount Victoria are also home to Devonport Primary School, Takarunga Playcentre, a tennis court, a cemetery, a water reservoir which maintains supply to the area, and a scenic lookout.
+The slopes of Mount Victoria are also home to Devonport Primary School, Takarunga Playcentre, a tennis court, a cemetery, a water reservoir which maintains supply to the area, and a scenic lookout.
 The old Signalman's House is now home to the Michael King Writers Centre which provides writers-in-residence programmes, hosting for visiting writers, residential workshops for experienced writers, and a series of workshops for young poets and emerging writers.
 The writer-in-residence programmes are supported by Creative New Zealand and the University of Auckland.